List of supporting Arrow characters: Talia al Ghul

 Talia al Ghul (portrayed by Lexa Doig) is a worldly and cultured elite warrior.
 Milli Wilkinson previously portrayed a younger version of the character on Legends of Tomorrow.
 Talia is Raʾs al Ghul's daughter and Nyssa al Ghul's eldest sister; she trained one of Oliver's mentors, Yao Fei Gulong, before training Oliver herself in Russia.
 She seeks revenge against Oliver for her father's death by aligning herself with Adrian Chase.
 Talia is also enemies with Nyssa after the former left their family, and their feud is intensified after knowing Nyssa's role of their father's death.
 Talia also controls a League of Assassins remnant.

 After her fate was unknown following the explosion in Lian Yu, Talia turns up alive as an inmate of Slabside Maximum Security Prison.
 She resides in Level 2 of the prison under the alias of the "Demon" whom Ricardo Diaz uses to order different attacks on Oliver Queen.
 After Oliver helps in her escape, Talia drops off the USB involving Jarrett Parker's illegal psychiatric activities on them to Felicity Smoak, which leads to Level 2 getting shut down and Jarrett getting fired.
 Talia later returns and kills Jarrett as payback for what she has been through.
 In the final season, Talia sides with Oliver and Thea to uncover the truth about Mar Novu.
-She ends up betraying the two in order to restart the League of Assassins.
+She ends up betraying the two to restart the League of Assassins.
 Once Thea beats her in the tomb of Al-Fatih, she joins Thea's new league entitled 'the League of Heroes.'

-Gideon

-Gideon (voiced by Amy Pemberton) is the on-board navigational assistant of the Waverider.
-Pemberton stars as the character on Legends of Tomorrow.

-William Glenmorgan

-William Glenmorgan (portrayed by Edward Foy) is a mercenary framed as Kazumi Adachi's murderer.

-Cyrus Gold

-Cyrus Gold (portrayed by Graham Shiels) is an acolyte of Brother Blood who is the first to survive injection with Mirakuru in the present day.
-Oliver defeats him in the episode "Three Ghosts".
+Shortly after The Crisis, Talia along with her sister, Nyssa, she would attend Oliver Queen's funeral.